yujinakayama/safedep/README.md

 end
 ```

-And they are already installed via `bundle install`:
+And they have already been installed via `bundle install`:

 ```bash
 $ egrep 'rake|rspec|rubocop ' Gemfile.lock